 D is responsible for her snacks, bkfast occasionally and lunch at school.

 Doing well academically, spiritually, emotionally and socially w/friends and family.

 Has become very physically affectionate w all family members

 She started crying when appropriate (sad, touched by something or when pms).

 D also started asking for things she needs and this Christmas for the first time, since she was 8, she made a gift wish list.

 This is our journey and it isn't over yet.
-Our journey has spun so far from a 9 year old child who got sick to a 15 yo teen who has just started discovering her identity. __________________ Our 20 year old daughter has been working out her recovery from Restrictive Anorexia Nervosa and compulsive exercise for the last 10 years.
-She was DX at 9, re fed at home with support from local FBT and ATDT forum, and weight restored at 11.
+Our journey has spun so far from a 9 year old child who got sick to a 15 yo teen who has just started discovering her identity. __________________ 21 year old daughter who was DX with RAN at 9 years old.
+The work of recovery is ongoing.

 Registered: 1186276737 Posts: 3,146